FRENCH QUARTER FESTIVAL NEW ORLEANS

 Food stands

-More than 65 of the best restaurants in New Orleans set up stands.
-Menu items include shrimp remoulade, seafood crepes, jambalaya, alligator sausages, crawfish pies, Cajun meat pies, cheesecake with praline sauce and dozens of other delicious dishes.
+Close to 70 of the best restaurants in New Orleans set up food and drink stands.
+Download the app to find vendors and menu items, including shrimp remoulade, seafood crepes, jambalaya, alligator sausages, crawfish pies, Cajun meat pies, cheesecake with praline sauce and dozens of other delicious dishes.

-French Quarter Festival food prices range from $3 to $6 a serving.
-Drinks include beer, wine, daiquiris, margaritas, Southern Comfort and the always popular Bloody Mary and Hurricane from Pat O'Brien's Bar.
+French Quarter Festival food prices range from $4 to $12 a serving.
+Gluten-free, vegetarian and sugar-free dishes are available.
+Drinks include beer, wine, daiquiris, margaritas, Southern Comfort and the always-popular Bloody Mary and Hurricane from Pat O'Brien's Bar.

 You can buy food and drinks with cash or tickets, purchased by credit card.
 French Quarter Festival Information and Ticket Booths sell tickets in multiples of $1.